 years, unless an earlier date is agreed upon by the Parties

-Intellectual Property and Background Intellectual Property.
+Proprietary Information/Intellectual Property/Background Intellectual Property.

+Proprietary Information means information which embodies trade secrets developed at private expense outside of this Agreement or which is confidential technical, commercial, or financial information under the Freedom of Information Act 5 U.S.C. § 552(b)(4).

-All rights in intellectual property, which are defined as new/improved patents, copyrights, new inventions, discoveries, biological materials, or software, created during the SOW, shall be the property or joint property of the organization employing the respective individual who made the invention or discovery.
+All rights in intellectual property, which are defined as new/improved patents, copyrights, new inventions, patentable discoveries, biological materials, or software, created in the course of the SOW, shall be the property or joint property of the organization employing the respective individual who made the invention or discovery.
 Any such inventions ("subject inventions”) shall be reported to the PI within 60 days of creation, who in tum will notify their own management and the other Party's PI.
-In the event that the intellectual property is a joint invention not described in paragraph (b) below, the Parties agree to meet and negotiate a commercialization plan within 60 days of the receipt of a written request from the other Party.
+In the event that the intellectual property is a joint invention not described in paragraph (c) below, the Parties agree to meet and negotiate a commercialization plan within 60 days of the receipt of a written request from the other Party.

 For purposes of this Agreement, background intellectual property refers to intellectual property, which was in existence prior to or first produced outside of this Agreement and was developed by a Party either alone or with others, using one or more separate funding sources not related to the Agreement.
 Background intellectual property is not considered a subject invention.